textcreationpartnership/A00234/README.md

 ##Content Summary##

 #####Front#####
+NEWES
-Newes out of France for the gentlemen of England a stratagem most ventrously attempted, and valiantl
+Out of France for the Gentlemen of England.
+A Stratagem moſt ventrouſly attempted, and valiant
 #####Body#####

-Newes out of France for the gentlemen of England a stratagem most ventrously attempted, and valiantl
+1. In laudem Angliae chariſsimae ſuae
+Patriae decaſticon.

+1. To his friends, the Gentlemen
+Readers of England,
+health.

+1. A Poem touching the credit of this Newes, with an item to them, that takes felicitie in publiſhing
+Lies.

+1. A Stratagem moſt venterouſly attempted, and valiantly atchieued by the French King, the 27. day of
+Iuly Anno Domini,
+1591.

 #####Back#####

-Newes out of France for the gentlemen of England a stratagem most ventrously attempted, and valiantl **Types of content**
+1. Epilogus.

+1. Precatio ad coeleſtem noſtrum
+Patrem miſeris hiſce
+temporibus.

+**Types of content**

   * There are 34 **verse** lines!